cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 (a) Dates may change as the semester evolves

 (*) The project is a long term assignment (and are ideally worked on weekly by residential students).
 It is the major part of the course grade.

 (*) Tutorials prepare you for documenting a technical aspect related to cloud computing.
-It is a preparation for a document that explains how to execute your project in a reproducable manner.
+It is a preparation for a document that explains how to execute your project in a reproducable manner to others.

 - all times are in EST